angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 ### Making Your Own Tweaks

 I know not everyone wants a heart next to their username and others may like the segments but not the color palette.
 Here's some quick instructions to anyone unfamiliar with OMP themes and/or json files.
+Of course, you will need your own copy of the json file in order to make these changes.

 To remove the heart next to the username, change line 28 to: `"template": " {{ if .SSHSession }}\ueba9 {{ end }}\u2665 {{ .UserName }} "`

-To change the color palette, change the hex values in the palette section at the bottom of the file to those of your colors of choice.
-No need to change the color names unless you feel comfortable doing so, as the hex values are the important part.
-If you change the names, you will have to alter all instances of those names within the file, of course.
+To make easy changes the color palette, change the hex values in the palette section at the bottom of the file to those of your colors of choice.
+If you feel more comfortable with tinkering, change the color names and their use cases!